7 Republicans vote to convict Trump in impeachment trial - WTMJ

 But by joining all 50 Democrats who voted against Trump, the seven GOP senators created a clear majority against him and provided a bipartisan chorus of condemnation of the former president.
 Trump was acquitted of inciting an insurrection for riling up a crowd of his supporters before they attacked the U.S. Capitol last month.

+“If I can’t say what I believe that our president should stand for, then why should I ask Alaskans to stand with me,” Sen. Lisa Murkowski of Alaska told reporters.

-Voting to find Trump guilty were GOP Sens.
-Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Patrick Toomey of Pennsylvania.
+Besides Murkowski, others voting to find Trump guilty were GOP Sens.
+Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Mitt Romney of Utah, Ben Sasse of Nebraska and Patrick Toomey of Pennsylvania.

+Romney’s “guilty” vote at Trump’s initial impeachment trial last February made him the first senator to ever vote to convict a president of the same party.
+The trial that ended Saturday was Trump’s second — making him the first president to ever be tried twice for impeachment — and the fourth in presidential history.

+Presidents Andrew Johnson in 1868 and Bill Clinton in 1999 were acquitted and received unanimous support from their Democratic Party.

 Most of the defecting Republicans had clashed with Trump over the years.
 Burr and Toomey have said they will retire and not seek reelection when their terms expire next year.